 Works to develop the park will commence in early 2021 with council successful in obtaining COVID-19 Works for Queensland funding from the Queensland Government to jointly fund the activation of this area.

 Stage 1 works include:

 - amenities block with unisex toilets and shower

 - covered barbecue shelter with tables and seating

 Council obtained the trusteeship of the land known as Caloundra Town reserve from the Queensland State Government in 2015.
 The land was transferred to council for the purposes of open space.

 Following the land transfer, council resolved a community request to preserve the existing mountain bike trails on the site.
 Council is currently working in partnership with Caloundra Off Road Cycling Association Inc. (CORCA) to formalise, maintain, and improve the mountain bike trail network that currently exists in the reserve.

 The reserve consists of approximately 49ha of bush land and caters for informal recreational, social, cultural and leisure activities for the community.
-The site currently contains an infrastructure corridor identified by the Department of Main Roads in the Caboolture to Maroochydore Corridor Study.
+The site currently contains an infrastructure corridor identified by the Department of Main Roads in the Caboolture to Maroochydore corridor study.
 Proposed infrastructure and use of the reserve may be affected in the future by development of this State transport infrastructure corridor.
-Please refer to CAMCOS Corridor Map.
+Please refer to CAMCOS corridor map (PDF, 116KB).